Capitalism from Slavery to Subscriptions

 VI.
 What’s at Stake?

-Work has been a social glue—where people meet, collaborate, and build solidarity.
+Civic and societal health.
+Work and careers in general have always been a social glue where people meet, collaborate, and build solidarity.
 The new reality that big tech and corporate America is pushing fragments this glue.
 Subscription life channels everything through a private gatekeeper.
 When fewer people feel economically secure, anger grows, and democratic attention migrates from long-term public goods to short-term survival.

 3) Tax where the surplus lives.
 Modernize excess-profits and monopoly taxes; align global minimums to stop profit shifting.
 Treat buybacks and mega-distributions as signals to share gains with workers and the public that enabled them.